MerlinMason/precursive/site/content/pages/index.md

 salesforce_heading: Connecting Sales and Delivery
 salesforce_description: Align sales with delivery in Salesforce to create an effortless customer experience
 benefits_heading: Helping Your Business Succeed
-benefits_description: Maximise the performance and profitability of your people and projects
+benefits_description: Maximise the productivity of your people and projects to increase revenues and profitability
 case_studies_header:
   -
     case_studies_title: Customer Success Stories